-Proposed Approach - A two-year strategy refresh 2025 to 2027
+Confirmed approach - a two-year strategy refresh 2025 to 2027

-A two-year refresh allows the SLCC to reconsult on and recommit to planning based on what is certain (within the current law) and on supporting reform.
-Our normal budget consultation in January 2025 allows stakeholders to comment on whether our vision, mission, strategic aims, and values remain relevant for the organisation.
-We've also added some new detail (see below), on specific areas of work that are ongoing but where we'd specifically want to see greater change or a bigger developmental step within this two-year block.
+A two-year refresh allowed the SLCC to reconsult on and recommit to planning based on what is certain (within the current law) and on supporting reform.
+Our normal budget consultation in January 2025 allowed stakeholders to comment on whether our vision, mission, strategic aims, and values remained relevant for the organisation.
+We also added some new detail (see below), on specific areas of work that are ongoing but where we'd specifically want to see greater change or a bigger developmental step within this two-year block.